Easy DIY Pallet Deer & Turkey Hunting Blind

 Maybe one of the easiest, inexpensive, and practical permanent ground blind options for deer and turkey hunters is a pallet blind.
 It takes little experience, time, and effort to build and complete.
 Throw a little paint and elbow grease in and you have yourself a practical and effective ground blind.
-Here’s how it’s done, and a few different options that you may find works..
+Here is how it’s done, and a few different options that you may find will work for you.

 Gun hunting out of a pallet blind can be extremely effective.
 The slots in the pallet allow for a great gun rest and you can pretty well see 360 degrees once you get inside the blind.
 Ideally, you want four pallets for gun hunting purposes.
 Set them down length wise so the runners on the pallets are horizontal.
-This allows you to places sticks, leaves, and other debris inside the pallet runners to help conceal the blind.
-I’ve found that screwing together the sides with 3 inch screws works best for tightly securing the pallets together.
-All pallets are different and it may call for adding a 2×4 for shoring up loose ends.
+This allows you to place sticks, leaves, and other debris inside the pallet runners to help conceal the blind.
+I’ve found that screwing together the sides with 3-inch screws work best for tightly securing the pallets together.
+All pallets are different, and it may call for adding a 2×4 for shoring up loose ends.
 Once you’ve connected the sides, be sure to allow an easy entry/exit.
 You can get as fancy as you want with the pallet blind, sometimes adding shelves and gun holders can be useful.

 Bowhunting out of a pallet blind takes a little bit more careful planning.
-Do to the height of typical pallets, when one plans on bow hunting out of a pallet blind, it’s probably best to use three pallets instead of four, and flip the pallets lengthwise.
+Due to the height of typical pallets, when one plans on bow hunting out of a pallet blind, it’s probably best to use three pallets instead of four and flip the pallets lengthwise.
 I don’t use a fourth pallet because this allows the bowhunter to freely pull back there bow without chance of bumping into the back of the blind.
 Flip the pallets lengthwise and cut out windows accordingly.
-If you’re a right handed shooter, makes sure to have the biggest window on your left hand side and the smallest on the far right pallet.
+If you’re a right-handed shooter, makes sure to have the biggest window on your left-hand side and the smallest on the far-right pallet.
 This allows you the easiest and most comfortable shot opportunity while sitting down.
-Also with a three sided pallet blind, it’s best to secure the three sides with t-post and wire for extra support.
+Also with a three-sided pallet blind, it’s best to secure the three sides with t-post and wire for extra support.